tystar86/python_exercises/Tasks/data_structures.md

 ```

 #13.
->Write a Python program to get the array size of types unsigned integer and float.
+>Write a function to get the array size of types unsigned integer and float.

 **Expected Output:**
 ```